-The UU Mindfulness Meditation group meets weekly on Monday morning at 9 am in the UU Santa Fe Fellowship Lounge.
+The UU Mindfulness Meditation group meets weekly on Monday morning at 9 am in the UU Santa Fe Library.
 At our meetings, we practice sitting meditation for 30 minutes, then discuss a short reading.
 The group is open to all who are interested in meditation; drop-ins welcome.
 If you have questions or would like a copy of the weekly reading, please email Suzanne Ronneau, or call at 505.699.7781.

 Our purpose in working with our dreams is to help integrate our conscious and unconscious selves thereby leading us to personal wholeness and a more satisfying life.
 We interpret our dreams from a Jungian perspective, relying heavily on Robert A. Johnson's book, Inner Work: Using dreams and active imagination for personal growth.
 This is a small group with a maximum size of six.

 *NEW* UU Santa Fe hosts the Desert Rain Sangha, a Buddhist community on our campus―they are independent of UU Santa Fe.

 "We are a community practicing in the tradition of our teacher the Ven.
 Thich Nhat Hanh.

 Located in Santa Fe, New Mexico, we currently meet each Monday evening from 6-8 pm, at UU Santa Fe, 107 West Barcelona, for sitting and walking meditation, dharma discussion and friendship.

 We value mindfulness practice, mutual support and sharing and diversity.

 Anyone with an interest or curiosity about Buddhism, meditation and/or mindfulness practice, particularly as taught and lived by Thich Nhat Hanh, is encouraged to join us."

 For further information or directions, please email Sue Rempel, email@example.com